Leave a Message

 Why Pricing Is Both Art and Science

-If you rely only on old comps, you may ignore current competition.
+• If you rely only on old comparable sales, you may ignore today's competition.

 What Sellers Should Do Before Trusting an Online Estimate

-If you are thinking about selling your Scottsdale home, an online estimate can be a great place to begin.
-But before you make pricing decisions, take a few additional steps.
+If you're thinking about selling your Scottsdale home, an online estimate is a great place to start—but it shouldn't be the last step.

-Fifth, consult a local Scottsdale Realtor before deciding on a list price.
+• Consult a local Scottsdale Realtor before determining your list price.

-That final step is the most important because the right list price is not just about what your home may be worth.
-It is about how to position your home to attract the right buyers and achieve the strongest possible result.
+That final step is the most important because pricing isn't simply about determining value—it's about positioning your home to attract the right buyers and achieve the strongest possible outcome.

 Why the List Price Is a Marketing Decision

-Many sellers think of list price only as how much money they want to make when they sell their property.
+Many sellers think of list price only as the amount they hope to receive.

-The list price is one of the most important marketing decisions you will make.
-It determines where your home appears in online searches, which buyers see it, how agents interpret it, whether it feels competitive, and how much urgency it creates.
+It determines where your property appears in online searches, which buyers will see it, how agents perceive it, whether it feels competitive, and how much urgency it creates.

-For example, a home priced just above a common search range may miss buyers who are searching below that threshold.
-A home priced too aggressively may attract attention but no offers.
-A home priced strategically may generate stronger showing activity and better negotiation opportunities.
+A home priced just above a common search range may never appear in front of many qualified buyers.
+A home priced too aggressively may receive attention but no offers.
+A strategically priced home often generates stronger showing activity and better negotiating leverage.

 Why Scottsdale Micro-Markets Matter